 A Federal or State Agency Solar Calculator

-National and state government solar power calculators are reliable resources for homeowners, and can be trusted to give you the most accurate estimates for power production potential and expected savings for your home.
-If you’re just looking to see what energy potential your home has and how much you could save in energy costs, we recommend using the PVWatts calculator, which was created by the National Renewable Energy Laboratory (NREL) – part of the Department of Energy.
+National and state government solar power calculators are reliable resources for homeowners and can be trusted to give you the most accurate estimates for power production potential and expected savings for your home.
+If you’re just looking to see what energy potential your home has, how much you could save in energy costs and how many solar panels to power a house, we recommend using the PVWatts calculator. which was created by the National Renewable Energy Laboratory (NREL) – part of the Department of Energy.

 Follow this tutorial as we walk-through NREL’s PVWatts calculator which will show you an accurate estimate of the amount of energy you can produce with solar on your home and the savings you can expect from a home solar system.
 After entering your address, the PVWatts solar PV calculator uses local weather tower data to assess the amount of sunlight received in the area.
 This dramatically increases the accuracy of the estimate, which helps you get a great idea of the savings and potential energy production with solar on your home.
 The PVWatts calculator is a great choice for homeowners due to its simplicity and reliability.